Updated: Mar 8

 From uncalibrated to calibrated

 If you were paying close attention over a decade ago, you may have noticed that CIP went through this same transition from a potential field to a probability field.
 The old potential field isn’t calibrated, meaning that it isn’t a statistical probability.
 The colors representing the potential field were contoured at 95, 85, 75, 65, …, etc. However, for CIP's transition from an icing potential to an icing probability, the developers of CIP found that when calibrating it, they could not statistically justify probabilities in excess of 75 percent.
-As a result, the highest probability shown in red (below) indicates a 75-percent or greater probability of icing.
+As a result, the highest probability shown in red (below) indicates a 75- to 85-percent probability of icing.

 What's the difference between calibrated and uncalibrated?